jondlm/website/_posts/2014-08-08-new-mac-setup.md

 share: true
 ---

-I grew up using Macs, was eventually forced back on to Windows for a job, and now have finally landed back in the Mac realm.
-After having been around the block on just about every platform, I can safely argue that they are objectively better for a developer who’s serious about Linux.
+I grew up using Macs, was forced back to Windows for a job, worked on Ubuntu for a while, and now have finally landed back in the Mac realm.
+After having been around the block on just about every platform, I can safely argue that Mac's are better for a developer who’s serious about Linux but doesn't want to sacrifice a quality UI.

 One of the hardest things about setting up a new box is figuring out all the quirky setup nuances that make your box shine.
-This post is the chronicle of my most recent, and most ultimate setup yet.
+This post is the chronicle of my most recent, most ultimate setup yet.

 This was all performed on a fresh MacBook Air, but really anything running Mavericks works.